-SUBJECT:
+SUBJECT: HPB21-0495, 622 15th Street.

-HPB20-0418, 826 Meridian Avenue.

-An application has been filed requesting a Certificate of Appropriateness for the renovation and restoration of the existing building on the site, the classification of the existing rear accessory building as Non-Contributing, the total demolition of the rear accessory building and the construction of a new detached rear addition, including variances from the rear setback and open space requirements.
+An application has been filed requesting a Certificate of Appropriateness for the partial demolition, renovation and restoration of the building on the site, the classification of the rear accessory building as Non-Contributing, the total demolition of the rear accessory building, the construction of a new detached rear addition and variances from the required setbacks and the minimum average apartment unit size.

-RECOMMENDATION
+STAFF RECOMMENDATION

-Classify the rear accessory building as Non-Contributing Approval of the Certificate of Appropriateness with conditions Approval of the variances with conditions
+Re-classification of the accessory rear structure as Non-Contributing.
+Approval of the Certificate of Appropriateness with conditions.
+Approval of the Variances with conditions.